openalto/ietf-hackathon/docs/demo_1.md

 ### Debugging guide

 1. If the *ssh* image fails to be built, the problem is probably with mounting ssh keys to the image.
-Make sure that you have cloned the *latest verstion* and have it placed in the working directory.
+Make sure that you have cloned the *latest version* and have it placed in the working directory.
-2. If network volume conflict occured: Please use docker compose down to erase previously set network volumes. ```docker-compose down -v```
+2. If network volume conflict occurred: Please use docker-compose down to erase previously set network volumes. ```docker-compose down -v```

 For a starting point, we provided a basic topology [here](../utils/rucio_example.py), that you can bring up and test using the following command.